m-emre-yalcin/m-emre-yalcin.github.io/content/web.md

 - August 2019 - Present
 - Turkey - Istanbul/Acıbadem

+Grasped the software engineering foundations, and used various languages (C++, Java, Python, PHP, JS, and R) still a student in the 3rh grade.

-Hadn't many the fundamentals of geometry, math, and science because of a vocational background, but learned a good degree from all, and after the exam, was accepted here.
+After high school, hadn't many the fundamentals of geometry, math, and science because of a vocational background, but learned a good degree from all, and after the exam, was accepted here.

 ### Sultanahmet Vocational High School - Information Technologies

 - September 2013 - June 2017
 - Turkey - Istanbul/Sultanahmet

+Met with web technologies.
+Learned HTML, CSS, Javascript, C#, PHP, and MSSQL as well as operating systems and computer hardware.

 Developed more than **20 websites** for classmates' and other class students' vocational homework projects mostly using **HTML**, **CSS**, and **JS**.
 Earned a fair amount from each friend and **contributed to their grades**.